jshimandle/jshimandle.github.io/_posts/2026-03-09-brazilian-blason.md

 ---

-*A love poem I wrote for my poetry workshop class, spring of 2026.*
+*A love poem I wrote for my poetry workshop class in the spring of 2026.*

 *To the earth from an oil baron.*